 Art trace

-the kindest gallery on this level of contemporary art.
+the kindest gallery with really interesting and social contemporary art.
 Well worth the trip

-you'll find art has a lot more to it than just making interesting things, and
+you'll find art has a lot more to it than just making bautiful things, and

 it's beyond walls and display.
 Art Trace is a gallery with an awareness of why